CLARIAH/burgerLinker/README.md

 and `!=`) either solitary or paired with one more comparisons via logical operators (`&&` for *AND* or `||` for *OR*).

-Run BurgerLinker with the `--ruleSet myRules` option to use the custom rule set during post processing.
+Run BurgerLinker with the `--ruleset myRules` option to use the custom rule set during post processing.